First 0.830 COR FAIRWAY WOODHEAD

 In 2004 Wishon Golf elevated its expertise in woodhead face design by creating the 515GRT, the first fairway woods to reach the USGA’s 0.830 COR/257 CT limit.

-Previously it was thought to be impossible to create a fairway wood with a 0.830 COR because fairway woods all have a much smaller size face than a driver.
-The bigger the face, the easier it is to design the face to have a high COR.
-But the smaller the face, the more difficult this is to do because smaller faces do not flex inward as much as will a larger face.
+It was believed to be impossible to create a fairway wood with a 0.830 COR because fairway woods have a much smaller size face than a driver.
+The larger the face, the easier it is to design the face to flex inward enough to achieve a high COR.
+But the smaller the face, the more difficult this is to do because smaller faces cannot flex inward as much as will a larger face.
 The vast majority of people in the golf industry felt that if you kept making the fairway wood face thinner and thinner to get it to flex inward enough to create a high COR, the faces would break or cave in before you ever got to the higher COR level of performance.
+When the USGA adopted the limit on COR in 1998, the rule was originally created to apply only to clubheads with a loft of 15* or less.
+This meant the USGA also believed high COR was the exclusive domain of drivers.

 First Shallow Face Fairway Woods with 0.830 COR